 Above the Clouds was founded earlier this year by Gary Oberstein, a licensed pilot and managing partner of Nixon Peabody LLP’s Boston office.
 Oberstein’s love of flying inspired him to start a charity to provide a once-in-a-lifetime adventure to sick, injured and disadvantaged children.
-Thanks to a friendship with Tufts MC Senior Vice President, Secretary and General Counsel Jeffrey Weinstein, Oberstein collaborated with Floating Hospital for Children to be Above the Clouds’ primary Dream Flyers referral source.
-Planning for the program - which included assembling a team of 13 highly-qualified volunteer pilots - began in fall, 2102, and the first Floating Hospital patient’s Dream Flight took place in early May of this year.
-As the liaison between Above the Clouds and Floating Hospital patients and families, Director of Child Life Andrea Pappaconstantinou is in charge of identifying the best candidates for the flights, then connecting the patient and family with the charity organization.
+Thanks to a friendship with Tufts MC Senior Vice President, Secretary and General Counsel Jeffrey Weinstein, Oberstein collaborated with Tufts Children's Hospital to be Above the Clouds’ primary Dream Flyers referral source.
+Planning for the program - which included assembling a team of 13 highly-qualified volunteer pilots - began in fall, 2102, and the first Tufts Children's Hospital patient’s Dream Flight took place in early May of this year.
+As the liaison between Above the Clouds and Tufts Children's Hospital patients and families, Director of Child Life Andrea Pappaconstantinou is in charge of identifying the best candidates for the flights, then connecting the patient and family with the charity organization.

 “It’s very important for us to be sure that all our patients and families understand how the program works,” said Pappaconstantinou.
 “We take each patient’s individual situation and personality into consideration and talk with each family and child to explain everything that will happen with the flight.
 While the Dream Flights are amazing experiences for many kids, we understand that they are not appropriate for everyone.”